discord/lilliput/README.md

 allocation as possible and especially not to create garbage in Go.
 As a result, it is suitable for very high throughput image resizing services.

-Lilliput supports resizing JPEG, PNG, static WEBP, and animated GIFs & WEBPs.
-It can also convert formats.
+Lilliput supports resizing JPEG, PNG, WebP (both static and animated), AVIF (both static and animated), and animated GIFs.
+It can also convert between these formats.
 Lilliput also has some support for getting the first frame from MOV and WEBM videos.